aritchie/jobs/readme.md

-# UPDATE - This library has is moving to the Shiny Framework at https://github.com/shinyorg/shiny but will continue to offer support for now
+# UPDATE - This library has has moved to the Shiny Framework at https://github.com/shinyorg/shiny

 # ACR Background Jobs Plugin for Xamarin & Windows